Find Affordable College Courses

 West Long Branch, NJ

-Monmouth University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree design and applied arts programs.
-Located in the suburb of West Long Branch, Monmouth is a private not-for-profit college with a moderately-sized student population.
+Monmouth University came in at #6 in this year’s edition of the Most Popular Design & Applied Arts Bachelor’s Degree Schools in New Jersey ranking.
+Located in the suburb of West Long Branch, Monmouth is a private not-for-profit school with a medium-sized student population.

 Of the 24 students majoring in design at Monmouth, 33% are male and 67% are female.